Building a Personal Automation Alert Hub with n8n and Echobell

 Body: CPU usage at {{cpu_usage}}%.
 Immediate attention needed.

-Set the notification type to Calling for critical alerts—this will actually ring your phone.
+Set the notification type to Calling for critical alerts.

 // n8n Webhook trigger configuration